 While not all inventors utilize a patent search, this oversight can turn into a costly mistake.
 Patents are only issued for ideas that are novel and new, and if you are unaware that your invention is already patented or in use, your application will be denied.
 Patent searches are not completely exhaustive and an application’s success is never guaranteed–however, a search can reveal patents similar to the potential application, thus allowing the applicant to hone in on the most unique features of their invention and giving them the best chance of success to obtain a patent.
 Need help conducting a patent search?
 Start here.

 Ultimately, finding effective ways to protect your intellectual property is essential to your company, and therefore establishes that these investments are both safe and productive.
 To assist with the maintenance filings, clearance searches, and managing your overall portfolio, having the assistance of an experienced attorney can be incredibly beneficial.
-If you need assistance with your intellectual property, the IP attorneys at Gerben Law Firm are ready to help.
-If you have questions regarding your trademark filings and the strategies you can use to protect them, please reach out to an attorney at Gerben Law Firm for a free consultation.
+If you need assistance with your intellectual property, the IP attorneys at Gerben IP are ready to help.
+If you have questions regarding your trademark filings and the strategies you can use to protect them, please reach out to an attorney at Gerben IP for a free consultation.